Back to top

 Advance tickets are required.
 Entry to the Oakland Zoo is from 10 am–4 pm daily; visitors must leave by 6 pm.
 The gondolas are open until 5:15 pm, and are free to ride with zoo admission.
 Adventure Landing and its rides are open from 10 am to 5:30 pm.
 The zoo is closed on Thanksgiving Day, Christmas Day, and during their annual Walk in the Wild fundraiser.

-Admission is $24 for adults (15–64), $20 for children 2–14 and seniors 65+, and free for children under 2 and seniors 76+.
+Admission is subject to plan-ahead pricing and ranges from $15 to $29.50 depending on day and time of entry.
+Child tickets are 15% off adult ticket prices, seniors 65+ are 10% off.
+Admission is free for children under 2 and seniors 76+.
 A discount is offered for military families with current military ID.
-Parking is an additional $15 per car ($10 if you pay for it in advance online).
+Parking is an additional $15 per car ($12 if you pay for it in advance online).
 Plenty of parking is available right in the upper parking lot, although it can fill up quickly on busy weekends.

 The Oakland Zoo is located in the hills above the city, so terrain can be steep and uneven at times.
 If you're bringing small children a stroller is advised, although you can rent them there if you suddenly decide you need one.